JasonLocklin/Dissertation/Prisms/Methods.md

 copying, all before and after prism adaptation (See Results for analysis).
 For star and bell cancellation, values indicate the percentage of left-sided targets omitted.
-For figure copying, a "+" indicates the presense of neglect.
+For figure copying, a "+" indicates the presence of neglect.
 Table (b), below, includes performance on the line bisection (LB), temporal estimation (TE), and spatial working memory (SWM) tasks.
 Line bisection is recorded as percentage of line length, with positive values indicating